Minecraft-PE-Servers/Minecraft-PE-Servers.github.io/_posts/2016-06-10-mineserver-feedback.md

 feedback: true
 question: false
 ---
-***How To Make A Minecraft Server For Free?***
+***Do you want to Make A Minecraft PE Server For Free?***

-Now we make a new app for you to make the server work!
+We are developing a cool server app for you.

-Features
+Cool Features
 - Many plugins: WorldEdit,Shop,Lands,MultiWorlds,BanItem,...
+- More Commands,More Maps,More Plugins,More MiniGames.
 - One tap to install the plugins from github and poggit.
+- Build your world online and automatically back up every hour.
-- Free the players and plugins.
+- 30+ players and 100+ plugins.

 Interested?
-Please contact sky@itoytoy.com
+Please mail to sky@itoytoy.com

 Sky
 MineServer Team
-2017-12-8
+2017-12-10